-Paper and cardboards are a new type of construction wastes which were not present earlier.
+Paper and cardboards are new types of construction wastes that were not present earlier.
 The use of wallpapers is very prominent in Australia, and while renovating your home, it is really important to discard the used wallpaper properly.

 The paper recycling business is very prominent and thus should be utilised well.

-Plastic also forms a major chunk of the waste which gets accumulated at construction sites.
+Plastic also forms a major chunk of the waste that gets accumulated at construction sites.
 Therefore, it should be collected, cleaned and recycled so that it can be put to use again.